 Am I able to pay for the event when I get there?

 Tickets regularly sellout for this event, so we advice that you get in early and grab tickets while they're cheap!
-We are using Eventbrite which makes in super easy to pay by digital methods.
+We are using Humanitix for sellign tickets which makes it super easy to pay by digital methods.

 My young person no longer lives in the North-West, however he/she goes to school/youth group and has lots of friends going to this event.